mynchieilao/bellabeat-case-study/README.md

 * Fitabase: https://www.kaggle.com/datasets/arashnic/fitbit

 ## About Bellabeat
-Bellabeat is a high-tech manufacturer of healhth-focused products for women.
+Bellabeat is a high-tech manufacturer of health-focused products for women.
 It was founded in 2013 and focuses on 5 products: Bellabeat app, Leaf, Time, Spring and Bellabeat membership.

 ## This case study follows the data analysis process in 6 steps: